magarena/magarena/release/README.txt

 brought to you by beholder, melvin, and wait321

 - improved AI performance when there are a lot of blocking options
-- downloaded images are updated automaticaly.
+- downloaded images are updated automatically.
 No need to restart Magarena
 - improved AI handling of equipment
 - improved AI's usage of abilities that can be activated multiple times
 - added support for morbid ability